 What we like: Typical Fjallraven build quality and attention to detail.

 Swedish brand Fjallraven is known for their premium build quality and classy Scandinavian styling, and the High Coast Lite Trousers carry the torch.
 Like most designs here, the High Coast Lite has a stretchy and highly breathable construction that’s easy to move in and comfortable whether you’re killing time during a layover or hopping on an overnight flight.
 Versatility is another highlight: The pants look the part for around-town wear and are mobile and durable enough to cross over for hiking.
-Like the Kuhl Freeflex above, the High Coast also comes with a cinch cord at each cuff for tweaking the ankle opening, which makes it easy to pair with a wide variety of footwear.
+Like the Kuhl Freeflex and TNF Aphrodite above, the High Coast also comes with a cinch cord at each cuff for tweaking the ankle opening, which makes it easy to pair with a wide variety of footwear.

-Fjallraven is known for their high-end build quality, and with that comes steep price tags.
-At $125, the High Coast Lite Trousers are the most expensive option here without enough to show for it.
+Fjallraven and quality are synonymous, and with that comes steeper price tags, but the $125 High Coast Lite Trousers left us wanting for a bit more.
 The storage layout was the biggest pain point for us: The two hand pockets are plenty deep, but we found them to be pretty uncomfortable and restrictive with a phone inside—our iPhone sat right where the hip flexes, which impeded natural movement and required removal before sitting down (we turned to our fanny pack instead on the journey home).
 It’s a similar story with the snap-equipped rear pockets, and the single zippered pocket on the right leg is too small for anything larger than a credit card.
-Finally, similar to the Patagonia Skyline Traveler above, the Fjallraven’s button-and-fly closure isn’t our first choice for long travel days.
+Finally, the Fjallraven’s button-and-fly closure isn’t our first choice for long travel days.
 These drawbacks are enough to push the High Coast Lite toward the bottom of our list, but there’s no denying the attractive styling and premium construction.

 See the Fjallraven High Coast Lite Trousers